4.3 Gas Turbines

 Aeroderivative gas turbines for stationary power are adapted from their jet and turboshaft aircraft engine counterparts.
 While these turbines are lightweight and thermally efficient, they are usually more expensive than products designed and built exclusively for stationary applications.
 The largest aeroderivative generation turbines available are 40 to 50 MW in capacity.
 Many aeroderivative gas turbines for stationary use operate with compression ratios in the range of 30:1, requiring a high-pressure external fuel gas compressor.
 With advanced system developments, larger aeroderivative turbines (>40 MW) are approaching 45% simple-cycle efficiencies (LHV).

 Industrial or frame gas turbines are exclusively for stationary power generation and are available in the 1 to 350 MW capacity range.
 They are generally less expensive, more rugged, can operate longer between overhauls, and are more suited for continuous base-load operation with longer inspection and maintenance intervals than aeroderivative turbines.
 However, they are less efficient and much heavier.
 Industrial gas turbines generally have more modest compression ratios (up to 16:1) and often do not require an external fuel gas compressor.
 Larger industrial gas turbines (>100 MW) are approaching simple-cycle efficiencies of approximately 40% (LHV) and combined-cycle efficiencies of 60% (LHV).
+It’s important to note that in CHP applications, simple cycle efficiency does not have a significant role in determining CHP efficiency.
+It’s quite possible for a turbine with low simple cycle efficiency to have a better CHP efficiency than a turbine with higher simple cycle efficiency.
+This is especially true in fired CHP applications, and those make up the majority of industrial gas turbine CHP installations.

 Industry uses gas turbines between 500 kW to 40 MW for on-site power generation and as mechanical drivers.
 Small gas turbines also drive compressors on long distance natural gas pipelines.
 In the petroleum industry turbines drive gas compressors to maintain well pressures and enable refineries and petrochemical plants to operate at elevated pressures.
 In the steel industry turbines drive air compressors used for blast furnaces.
 In process industries such as chemicals, refining and paper, and in large commercial and institutional applications turbines are used in combined heat and power mode generating both electricity and steam for use on-site.

 Table 4-3 summarizes performance characteristics for typical commercially available gas turbine CHP systems over the 1 to 40 MW size range.
 Heat rates shown are from manufacturers’ specifications and industry publications.
 Available thermal energy (steam output) was calculated from published turbine data on turbine exhaust temperatures and flows.
-CHP steam estimates are based on an unfired HRSG with an outlet exhaust temperature of 280 ° F producing dry, saturated steam at 150 psig.
+CHP steam estimates are based on an unfired HRSG with an outlet exhaust temperature of 280° F producing dry, saturated steam at 150 psig.
 Total efficiency is defined as the sum of the net electricity generated plus steam produced for plant thermal needs divided by total fuel input to the system.
 Higher steam pressures can be obtained but at slightly lower total efficiencies.
-Additional steam can be generated and total efficiency further increased with duct firing in the HRSG (see heat recovery section).
+As mentioned earlier, additional steam can be generated and total efficiency further increased with duct firing in the HRSG (see heat recovery section).
 To estimate fuel savings effective electrical efficiency is a more useful value than overall efficiency.
 Effective electric efficiency is calculated assuming the useful-thermal output from the CHP system would otherwise be generated by an 80% efficient boiler.
 The theoretical boiler fuel is subtracted from the total fuel input and the remaining fuel input used to calculate the effective electric efficiency which can then be compared to traditional electric generation.

 Gas turbines need minimum gas pressure of about 100 psig for the smallest turbines with substantially higher pressures for larger turbines and aeroderivative machines.
 Depending on the supply pressure of the gas being delivered to the site the cost and power consumption of the fuel gas compressor can be a significant consideration.
 Table 4-4 shows the power required to compress natural gas from supply pressures typical of commercial and industrial service to the pressures required by typical industrial gas turbines.
 Required supply pressures generally increase with gas turbine size.